alexanderjacks/dogged/README.md

 ## Setup after `git clone`. . . maybe, if you're into python & have it set up
 - `source startupwi.sh`
+- you can _rehydrate_ the data layer from the included markdown (.md) files if you like; just convert them to CSV, then upload those CSVs to Google Drive and make them into Sheets so you can edit them like cloud spreadsheets: the included python(2) scripts will turn CSVs into md files, so just download the CSVs when you're gtg and use those scripts

 #### [by J4cks.com](https://J4cks.com) 2020, MIT License ( Permissive Unlimited Reuse )